March 14, 2016

 - Hours are variable through the off-season (November through February).

-- We will accept applicants as young as 13 years of age for the majority of our volunteer positions.
-Volunteers under 18 must have permission from a parent or guardian to participate in our program.
-Youth 13-15 years old must have a parent/legal guardian accompany them at all times.
-Teens 16 or 17 years old may work independently after attending orientation with a parent/legal guardian and may not leave the property during shifts.
+- We will accept applicants as young as 16 years of age for the majority of our volunteer positions.
+Volunteers under 18 must have permission from a parent/legal guardian to participate in our program.
+Teens 16 or 17 years old may work independently after attending orientation with a parent/legal guardian and attending the appropriate training sessions, and they may not leave the property during shifts.

 - Volunteers must meet the requirements of the Essential Capabilities document.

-- Volunteers wishing to work with rabies vector species must have pre-exposure rabies vaccination.
+- Volunteers wishing to work with rabies vector species must have pre-exposure rabies vaccination and proof of vaccination from their physician.

 - Must have reliable transportation and arrive on time for shifts.